nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the student name or specified keyword to be searched.
-2. TutorPets shows a list of searched students.
+2. TutorsPet shows a list of searched students.

     Use case ends.